Hello there fellow budget travelers! Today I’m tackling the carry-on bag, one of the most essential pieces you’ll need for your upcoming trip.

 3) Beware outside pockets

-You want to avoid making outside pockets bulge by cramming extra things into them, makes it harder to fit into an overhead compartment and many international flights don’t actually have gate check–it goes to the doomed baggage claim if you can’t make that overhead work.
+You want to avoid making outside pockets bulge by cramming extra things into them, since this makes it harder for your bag to fit into an overhead compartment.
+Many international flights don’t actually have gate check, so your bag could end heading towards the dreaded baggage claim if you can’t make the overhead work.
 If you must use the outside compartments, save them for flat souvenirs like postcards or smaller things like your toothbrush.

 4) Pack wisely